xthexder/wide-github/README.md

 Wide Github
 ===========

-> Only compatible with the new repository browser.
+This plugin changes all github repository pages to be full width and dynamically sized.

-This user script changes all github repository pages to be full width and dynamically sized.
+This repository always contains the latest version, the Chrome Store and userscripts.org may not have been updated as recently.

 Installing
 ----------